This post may contain affiliate links. Please read our disclosure policy.

 - Add egg mixture to the flour mixture; stir with a fork until all the dry ingredients are moistened.
 Shape dough into a ball, flatten slightly, and refrigerate 2 hours to overnight.

 - Roll out dough to slightly less then ¼ inch thick.

-- For one large tart, place pastry over tart pan and gently press pastry down to the bottom and into each groove.
+- Place pastry over tart pan and gently press pastry down to the bottom and into each groove.
 To remove excess pastry cleanly, roll a rolling pin over the top and it will cut the dough off neatly.

 For the Tart Filling:

-- Add syrup, sugar, bourbon, flour and vanilla to a medium bowl.
+- Add syrup, sugars, bourbon, flour and vanilla to a medium bowl.
 No need to mix.
 Set aside.